 And I think emotional engagement is a tricky concept – recently, an academic at a pop culture conference used the book as an example of the way women engage with fandom and argued that it was purely emotional.
 Apparently he used the word ‘squee’.
 Whilst I’m as guilty of capslocked Tumblr posts as the next fangirl, this fills me with feminist rage.
 Women engage with fandom and with the source text in so many ways, to dismiss them as ’emotional’ is ridiculous and gender prejudiced.
 These essays are a serious critical examination of a show.
 That occasionally talk about David Tennant’s arse.

-As the Whovian sites endlessly proclaim, you never tire of your first Doctor.
+They say you never tire of your first Doctor.
 Who is your favourite Doctor, companion and monster?